invictus-integration/docs-ifa/support/v6-migration.md

 Ofcourse, if you are not using certain components you can remove these already since no migration is necessary.

+### Additional steps
+- Assign the role assignments as shown in this [guide](../dashboard/accesscontrolrights.md) for the new DashboardGateway and FlowHandler container apps.
+- Update the AD app registration redirect URLs used for the AD login with the URL of the new dashboard.
+This is done from the `Authentication` page of your app registration.

 ## Migrating Your Interfaces

 ### Update Devops Library References